StankovicLab/Acoustic-Plotter/documentation.md

 To select a threshold, use the up and down arrows to select the appropriate level.
 When selected, press enter.
 Threshold is shown in red with suprathreshold ABRs appearing as solid lines and subthreshold ABRs appearing as dashed lines.

-Data can be saved either a Matlab file or in an excel sheet.
+Data can be saved either as a Matlab file or in an excel sheet.
 For Matlab files, data will be saved as 2 structures, “details” which contain all the raw data along with details about each mouse and “thresh” which contains all the threshold data.

 For other hotkeys see [hotkeys.md](https://github.com/StankovicLab/Acoustic-Plotter/blob/main/hotkeys.md)